 BACKGROUND ON RECIPIENTS AND WHY THEY WERE CHOSEN

 This year’s group of award winners were chosen because they best exemplified our mission and approach to forest stewardship.
 Efforts must be taken to create awareness about the current state of our forests and what can be done to help restore them.
 We must encourage forestland owners to manage their land in a way that supports their values and legacy.
 Each forestland owner that protects forest resiliency through wise management is an unsung hero as everyone in our region benefits from the clean water, wildlife habitat and quality of life that come from healthy forests.

-Perhaps the biggest challenge for EcoForesters as leaders in ecologically beneficial forestry is reaching the many private landowners that control over sixty percent of our region’s forests.
-While our national forests are mandated to have management plans, less than twenty-five percent of North Carolina forestland owners have management plans.
-Whether due to a lack of understanding for the need for management or equating not cutting trees as management, this disconnect is impacting forest health.
+Perhaps the biggest challenge for EcoForesters as leaders in ecologically beneficial forestry is reaching the many private landowners that control over two thirds of our region’s forests.
 So, when a landowner exhibits model behavior as a forest steward, we feel the need to lift them up and support the behavior we hope to see in other landowners.

 The threats facing forests are common across ownership.
 What is less common is the understanding that nature cannot always take care of itself.
 But by planning and actively engaging in forest stewardship, natural systems and native species can be strengthened.
 When a landowner engages with their land, they gain a better understanding of how forestry unfolds over decades and how adaptive management can help overcome past mistakes.
 Active landowners do exist and they should be honored for managing their forest in a manner that improves ecological health.